About

 Why don't you show your face or use your full name?

 By design.
-I work as a semi-anonymous brand to keep the focus on the strategy, not the strategist.
-The thinking, the frameworks, and the published writing speak for themselves.
+DLKR works as a semi-anonymous brand to keep the focus on the strategy, not the strategist.
+The four principals carry the published voice; a human director stands behind the work.
 Read the work and evaluate the ideas directly.